 Gravel substrate is the material that will help line the bottom section of your aquarium and it is the spot where you will root your tank plants.

-If your aquarium is completely installed, you will need to take your gravel substrate into consideration when selecting the type of live plants that you hope to put in and the number of plants you will add in the tank.
+If your aquarium is completely installed, you will need to take your gravel substrate into consideration when selecting the type of live plants that you hope to put in and the number of plants you will add to the tank.

 Does gravel glow under black light?